nrkno/core-icons/docs/public/readme.md

 ### Logos

 Logos refers to image assets that include trademarks, such as NRK.
-These asset names are prefixed with `nrk-logo-` or `nrk-super-`.
+These asset names are suffixed with `Logo`.

 All use of these NRK trademarked assets require our prior specific permission and must be in compliance with NRKs design guidelines.
 For more information about NRK design guidelines and use of our trademarks, see https://info.nrk.no/design.